 Still owned jointly by Porthleven fishermen, by July 1937 Thomas Kitchen Williams, had moved to Secluded Cottage, and Edward’s interest in the boat had been sold, or passed to Charles Garfield Eddy, of Sea View, Mount’s Road, who became her skipper on July 26th, 1937.

-On June 16th, 1940, Biddy was one of more than 30 Penzance & St. Ives registered fishing boats recorded as then being in Falmouth waters.
-Her register does not record her as having been commandeered by the Admiralty during the war – though many boats of her size were.
+On June 16th, 1940, Biddy was one of more than 30 Penzance & St. Ives registered fishing boats – recorded as then being in Falmouth waters – called in for the Dunkirk evacuation.
+But that gallant episode was all over before most of the Cornish boats were assembled.
+Her register does not record her as having been officially commandeered by the Admiralty during the war – though many boats of her size were.

-In June 1969 she was acquired by Archibald Morrison Hay, of 11, Mowbray Road, Fleetwood, and worked out of that port, where an E. Falcner became her skipper.[*] Hay moved houses twice during the next twenty years or so, and while the boat notionally worked out of Fleetwood, but her port of registry remained Penzance throughout.
+In June 1969 the Biddy was acquired by Archibald Morrison Hay, of 11, Mowbray Road, Fleetwood, and worked out of that port, where an E. Falcner became her skipper.4 Hay moved houses twice during the next twenty years or so, and while the boat notionally worked out of Fleetwood, her port of registry remained Penzance throughout.